storageos/tutorials/k8s-3nodes/001-install-storageos.md

 Verify StorageOS Installation.
 `kubectl -n storageos get pods -w`{{execute}}

-> The above command watches the Pods created by the Cluster Definition example.
+> The above command watches the pods created by the Cluster Definition example.
 Note that pods typically take approximately 65 seconds to enter the Running Phase.
+Press `Ctrl+C` to continue once the pods are up.

+You can also verify that StorageOS was installed succesfully using the StorageOS CLI.
+`storageos node ls`{{execute}}